TrevorLeeman/TrevorLeeman/README.md

 - Database: SQL
 - Web Server: Apache, NGINX

-🌱 Currently learning React JS to buff up my front end chops.
+🌱 Focusing heavily into React to become a more productive Front End dev.